 Before you launch your store to the world, take it for a test drive.
 Make sure that all your links work, that your text is typo-free, and so on.
 I also recommend you go through all the steps of buying a product, even if you cancel at the end (though I mean… you’d only be buying from yourself).
 That way, you can make sure that there are no missing or unnecessary steps in the process.

 Also, I can’t stress this enough, make sure your site runs as well on mobile.
 About half of all internet traffic comes from mobiles, so you could lose half of your potential customers if your store isn’t mobile friendly.

 Step #11: Promote Your Awesome Products

 Now that your store is ready to go, it’s time to show your products to the world.
-Wix offers powerful SEO tools to help you rank higher on search engines.
-It can also help you launch an email marketing or Facebook ad campaign to reach more customers and grow your business.
+Wix provides robust SEO tools that assist you in achieving higher rankings on search engines.
+Additionally, it enables you to initiate email marketing or Facebook ad campaigns, thereby expanding your customer base and fostering business growth.

 If you want to collect valuable marketing information, I recommend using Wix’s Google Analytics integration.
 After all, attracting new customers is easier when you know which campaign is working and which isn’t.

 Email marketing can do wonders for turning occasional customers into recurring ones.
 If you’re interested in email marketing, you can check out our Sendinblue and AWeber reviews to learn more (spoiler: it’s much easier than it sounds).

 Pro tip.
 Getting a marketing campaign off the ground all by yourself takes time and effort.
 Luckily, there are professionals that can take care of it for you.
 You can hire amazing digital marketing specialists on Fiverr at very reasonable rates.